OCHOLA-EDDYPHIL/match_fixture_generator/README.md

     ```bash
     git clone https://github.com/OCHOLA-EDDYPHIL/fixture_generator.git
     ```
-2. Ensure the `teams.csv` file is placed in the same directory as the executable or adjust the path in the `main.cpp` file if needed.
+2. Ensure the `Teams.csv` file is placed in the same directory as the executable or adjust the path in the `main.cpp` file if needed.

+3. Ensure the csv file is `Teams.csv` and not `teams.csv` to avoid errors.

 ## How to Run
 1. Compile the project using your preferred IDE or the command line: